 How to find Languages for All when travelling by public transport?

 Most cross-country services to Birmingham arrive at New Street Station.
-Up to six trains an hour depart for the University on the cross-city line (ten minutes to University station, final destination Longbridge or Redditch).
-The Ashley building is a seven-minute walk from University Station.
+Up to six trains an hour depart for the University on the cross-city line from New Street (ten minutes to University station, final destination Longbridge or Redditch).
+The Ashley building is a seven-minute walk across campus from University Station.

 What about parking at the University?